andreikop/enki/index.md

     <li><strong>Hacker friendly.</strong> Work as quickly as possible.
 Navigate efficiently without your mouse.</li>
     <li><strong>Advanced.</strong> You invent software.
 An editor helps you focus on inventing, instead of fighting with your tools.</li>
     <li><strong>Extensible.</strong> Operating systems are designed for running applications.
 Enki is designed for running plugins.</li>
     <li><strong>Cross platform.</strong> Use your habitual editor on any OS.
-Enki is tested on Linux, MacOS X <!-- Really?
-I see Linux/Windows as the place testing happens, with Mac rarely tested -->, and Windows</li>
+Tested on Linux and Windows.
+Users report that Enki works Mac OS X.</li>
     <li><strong>High quality.</strong> No long list of fancy features.
 But, what is done, is done well.</li>
     <li><strong>Open source.</strong> Created, tested, and designed for the community, by the community, and with the community.</li>
 </ul>